 How people want to engage in NHS patient survey

-We share our experiences.
+Recently, we decided to ask our patients how they wanted to engage with us.
 We had 388 responses to our survey over a 3 day period, with some really interesting results.
 11% didn’t want to give feedback regularly, and another 10% only wanted to if there where evening or weekend patient meetings.
 However, the overwhelming majority DID want to give feedback, but only if it were easier for them to engage.
 Furthermore, 77% said they preferred online surveys.

 The largest number, 25%, did not want any incentives for their feedback.
-They were happy to play their part and 74% were happy to encourage others to do respond to patient surveys.
+They were happy to play their part and as a matter of fact 74% were happy to encourage others to do respond to patient surveys.

 Accelerating patient engagement

-Look at a specific area where input is needed from your NHS Patient survey.
-Only ask questions where the input of patients will affect what you plan to do.
+Firstly, look at a specific area in which you need input from your NHS Patient survey.
+Secondly, only ask questions where the input of patients will affect what you plan to do.
 Don’t ask questions where you have already decided what you want to do and need to go through a process or where you don’t have ability to act on the results.
 Look at data in the area – including activity, KPIs, staff and previous patient feedback.
 This process crystallises into 3 key short, clear, open questions which will aid decision-making.